MicroEJ/docs/KernelDeveloperGuide/buildType.rst

    </dependencies>

-Change the set of properties used to build a firmware
+Change the set of Properties used to Build a Firmware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The easyant build type use the file ``build/common.properties`` to